Bill would force Big Tech to disclose government queries, requests

 Facebook, Twitter and similar companies would be obligated under the PRESERVE Online Speech Act proposed Wednesday to regularly share information about such contacts or else risk facing ever-growing fines.

-Sen. Marco Rubio of Florida, one of the bill’s sponsors, announced the proposed legislation after raising concerns about the White House admittedly playing a role in policing medical disinformation online.
+Sen. Marco Rubio of Florida, the bill’s main sponsor, announced the proposed legislation after raising concerns about the White House admittedly playing a role in policing medical disinformation online.

 Discussing the lies spreading online about COVID-19, White House press secretary Jen Psaki recently said the Biden administration is “flagging problematic posts for Facebook that spread disinformation.”